 The preliminary examination is an evaluation of a student's qualifications for further advanced study and independent research.
-Satisfactory completion of the examination is required for admission to candidacy for the doctoral degree.
+Satisfactory completion of the examination is required for admission to candidacy for the PhD degree.
 Students may not register for dissertation hours prior to the point in the semester in which the preliminary exam was passed.
 After completion of the admission to candidacy process, the student may retroactively add dissertation hours for that semester in which the preliminary exam was completed.
-Retroactive changes are only permitted if the preliminary exam is passed by the mid-point of the semester.
+Retroactive changes are only permitted if the preliminary exam is passed by the end of the seventh week of the semester.
 This date will be posted on the Registrar's calendar.